makrai/notes/wendlandt18-factors-instabil-embed-naacl.md

   * input noise rate of 0.1, and recurrent dropout of 0.4
 * nine sets of 128-dimensional word embeddings with word2vec
-* Fixing the word vectors provides
-  [greater stability], but also leads to much worse performance
+* Fixing the word vectors provides greater stability, but also leads to much worse performance
 * In general, lower stability words are shifted more during training

 # 7 Conclusion and Recommendations